Today we are giving away some tips that PickASO shared in its blog to boost the App Store Optimization for your Google Play Games. Don’t miss it!

 You can do a test that I did and turned out to be successful: place a low-traffic keyword in screenshots that doesn’t appear anywhere else in the app listing but the image (make sure it doesn’t appear in user reviews).
 It’s important for it to be low-traffic because it’s the case on which I got results.
 The boost was immediate and it was constant until I deleted that keyword.
 Although I didn’t get more installs, that reaction is odd and it’s a new path that I will try to explore as soon as possible.

-2- API Google Natural Language
+2- Google Natural Language API for keyword optimization (NLP)

 As many of us know, when we start writing a description, it can be difficult to read.
 This causes a challenging relationship with the developers, as they don’t understand why they are reading a description like a robot.
 Once we achieve (through blood and sweat) to “write properly” with the developer’s permission, why shouldn’t we approach it in a definitive and effective way?